15 Apr 2021

 Surrounding yourself with other enthusiasts not only helps drive new ideas and stay ahead of the curve, but it helps to keep you excited and may even lead to new job opportunities (both in-person and remote).

-In addition to getting the basics right through reading and research, getting some practical knowledge through actual real world UX Design work is equally important.
-The way you work as a team, how you handle problems and the way you meet budget constraints and deadlines is really counted to excel further.
+In addition to getting the basics right through reading and research, getting some practical knowledge through actual real-world UX Design work is equally important.
+The way you work as a team - how you handle problems, the way you meet budget constraints and deadlines is really fundamental to excel further.

-Opportunities here can come from your UX Design class, your in-person and online networks, small jobs for friends and family or even experimenting with small business ideas that you have on your own.
+Opportunities here can come from - your UX Design class, UX design course, your networks, freelancing UX design jobs or even experimenting with small business ideas that you have on your own.